How to Choose a Neighborhood | LRG Neighborhood Match Quiz

 Neighborhood Priority Planner

-This planner turns your preferences into a simple search mode, a set of tradeoff alerts, and a short list of guides to open next.
-It does not replace the full Neighborhood Match Quiz, but it helps you tighten your plan before you run deeper scenarios.
+This planner turns preferences into a repeatable search mode, tradeoff alerts, and a short list of next steps.
+It does not replace tax, insurance, flood, or HOA verification.
+It helps you stop guessing and start filtering.

 Be honest.
-Commute regret is real and it lasts longer than closing day.
+Commute regret lasts longer than closing day.

 Balanced

 Quiet usually means more space.
-Central usually means more activity and shorter drives.
+Central usually means shorter drives and more activity.

 Your search mode